Can the abuser have a gun?

 I was not granted a protective order.
 What are my options?

-If you were not granted a protection order because your relationship with the abuser does not qualify as a “family or household member,” you may be able to seek protection through a stalking protective order.
-You will find more information about stalking protection orders in the Stalking Protective Orders section of our website.
+If you were not granted a protective order because your relationship with the abuser does not qualify as a “intimate partner or family or household member,” you may be able to seek protection through a stalking protective order or a victim protective order.

 What can I do if the abuser violates the order?